mtaylor17/Alexa-Smart-Home/README.md

 # Alexa-Smart-Home
 ## Final Codes for Senior Design Project

-Please refer to Final Product Review for further information on project
+Please refer to Final Product Report for further information on project